ephedrandrox/balek/docs/quickstart.md

 _Enter commands in a terminal at the repository root:_

 ### Build
-Build the Docker Containers needed for the DigiScan Instance Will take a few minutes to complete
+Build the Docker Containers needed for the DigiScan Instance

-    docker-compose -f ./builds/digiscan/docker-compose.yml build
+This will take a few minutes to complete

+    ./util/production/build.sh

 This will create 4 containers:
  - nginx container for routing